emee-dev/apicize/README.md

 The following are terms used in Apicize

-* **Workbook**:  Contains a set of Requests, optionally including Authorizations, Scenarios, Certificates and/or Proxies
+* **Workbook**:  A file that contains Requests, optionally including Authorizations, Scenarios, Certificates and/or Proxies
+* **Vault**:  A shared store of Authorizations, Scenarios, Certificates and/or Proxies
+* **Workspace**:  An opened Workbook and Vault opened for editing and execution
 * **Request**:  Information required to make a webservice call *and* evaluate its succesful completion.
 Success may be defined as a 200 status, it may involve evaluating the response body, or it may be a negative test (i.e. you expect to get a 404 Not Found)
 * **Authorization**:  Webservices often enforce authorization of the caller.
 Currently supported authorizations include Basic Authentication, API Key Authentication, and OAuth2 Client Authentication
 * **Scenario**:  A list of variables that can be substituted in a Request.
 For example, you may have a set of calls that you want to test against different products.
 Rather than having to create a copy of those requests, you can just execute the same tests against different scenarios.
 * **Certificate**:  Client certificates used to establish identity.
 These can be either PKCS or PEM format.
-* **Proxy*": A SOCKS5 or HTTP proxy to route HTTP traffic
+* **Proxy**: A SOCKS5 or HTTP proxy to route HTTP traffic
 * **Test**: A block of JavaScript that either runs to completion (success) or throws an error (failure)

 ## Testing in Apicize